Lyle-Tafoya/CollageMaker/README.md

-CollageMaker creates collages out of images in a directory.
-The way it works is by picking a a random corner to place the first image, and then recursively tiles horizontally and vertically around the edges of the image untill most of the space is filled.
+CollageMaker creates collages out of images by picking a random corner to place the first image, and then recursively tiling horizontally and vertically around the edges of the image untill most of the space is filled.

 Here is a downscaled sample output file
 ![ScreenShot](https://raw.githubusercontent.com/Lyle-Tafoya/CollageMaker/master/screenshot.jpg)